 In 2018, Saipol began piloting trials of intercropped camelina, also known as a summer catch crop, grown between two main crops.
 Saipol is helping implement camelina in France in order to develop production of vegetable oils for sustainable aviation fuels (SAF).

-of sustainable aviation fuels will be incorporated into kerosene
+will be incorporated into kerosene by 2050

 Limited eligibility